 the final 150 meter approach to the San Jacinto Monument!

 Your team start time begins at the beginning of the Prologue, so some competitive teams send their Leg 1 runner ahead on the Prologue (going directly into Leg 1) while the rest take it easy on the Prologue.
-Your team's time ends, however, at the finish of leg 40, so there is no advantage to push hard on the Epilogue.
+Your team's time ends, at the finish of the race, but the Epilogue is very short.

 While it is not absolutely mandatory that all team members be present at the Prologue and Epilogue (if you or your child is getting married at the same time, you may want to choose to go to the wedding ceremony instead), it is highly recommended.
 You won't want to miss them!

 The TIR has some rolling hills - especially in the beginning as you leave Bastrop.
 However, from Flatonia to Columbus, the hills begin to flatten, and then from Columbus through Houston, the course is flat.
 That's not to say that there are no hills... even the last leg has a nice incline to go over the 225 overpass!